Choosing your ETH Clients

 NOTE

 Nethermind requires periodic pruning of its database periodically: its database will grow over time and gradually consume all of your free disk space unless you prune it when your disk runs low on free space.
-The frequency you need to prune will depend on your SSD's size.

 Unlike Geth, however, Nethermind remains online while it is pruning.
 This makes it a compelling choice for nodes because they won't have any down time during pruning.